FravBox/BusinessCardTCG/README.md

 Literally any business card can be added to a deck simply.
 You only need two players with one card each to get started.

+# Intent

+In the 90s, hobby and fandom meetups would pass around VHS tapes, booklets, and CDs to help pass their work around within their respective communities.
+Now that everything is digital, these physical pieces of memorabilia rarely get passed around anymore.

+So I decided to invent an easy to acess method and game to share our social media and work among our friends at meetups and conventions in a fun and interesting way.

 # License
 [Attribution-ShareAlike 4.0 International (CC BY-SA 4.0)](https://creativecommons.org/licenses/by-sa/4.0/)